-- If the Applicant has mobility issues as described by the ADA request form, a concrete parking pad, sidewalk to the ramp or concrete access to the lift will be required in addition to the installed aggregate, not to exceed \$4,500.00 in total. - The concrete parking pad shall be either of the two options below with the larger of the two being selected unless prohibited by setbacks or other site related conditions: - Standard vehicle minimum of 9 feet in width and 20 feet in length with an aisle of 5 feet wide set at an amount of \$1,700.00. - Lift equipped van/vehicle minimum of 12 feet in width and 20 feet in length with an aisle of 5 feet wide set at an amount of \$2,100.00. - Remaining aggregate driveway shall be requested at an amount of \$20 per linear foot. - Example 1: The project requires a 100 foot driveway and a standard vehicle parking pad.
-The associated cost for aggregate installation with parking pad is (100' X \$20) + \$1,700.00 = \$3,700.00.
-The difference of \$800.00 shall be submitted as a DCO as the reconstruction cap of \$4,500.00 was not exceeded. - Example 2: The project requires a 300 foot driveway and a standard vehicle parking pad.
-The associated cost is (300' X \$20) + \$1,700.00 = \$7,700.00.
-The difference of \$3,200.00 shall be submitted for upper management approval as the reconstruction cap of \$4,500.00 was exceeded.
+- If the Applicant has mobility issues as described by the ADA request form, a concrete parking pad, sidewalk to the ramp or concrete access to the lift will be required in addition to the installed aggregate. - The concrete parking pad shall be either of the two options below with the larger of the two being selected unless prohibited by setbacks or other site related conditions: - Standard vehicle minimum of 9 feet in width and 20 feet in length set an amount of \$2,000.00. - Lift equipped van/vehicle minimum of 12 feet in width and 20 feet in length set an amount of \$2,700.00. - Remaining aggregate driveway shall be requested at an amount of \$4.60 per square foot.